-- Single short rows composed of large stones are not found on the SW English moors.
+- Single short rows composed of large stones are rarely found on the SW English moors.

-- All Scottish single stone rows include large stones.
+- All plausible Scottish single stone rows include large stones.

-- Very few single rows of large stones have a terminal cairn or stone circle.
+- Very few short single rows including large stones have a terminal cairn or stone circle.

 - Examples of diversity are common but usually involve very small numbers of rows.

-- Single short and long rows with smaller stones are confined to Wales and South West England.
+- Single short and long rows with smaller stones are clustered in Wales and South West England.

 - Single long rows are less common in the areas where the single short rows prevail.

 There are regional differences in the form of the single stone alignments.
-In Argyll and the Isles most of the rows are short and composed of large stones, whilst in SW England most of the rows are long and composed mainly of smaller and larger stones.
-In Wales, the picture is different again with a mix both long and short rows being composed of large and smaller stones.
-The variety in form is illustrated by the relatively small numbers of rows with associated terminal cairns or stone circles and this lack of consistency highlights a world with guidelines rather than rule books.
+In Argyll and the Isles most of the rows are short and composed of large stones, whilst in SW England most of the rows are long and composed mainly of smaller stones.
+In Wales, the picture is different again with a mix both of long and short rows being composed of large and smaller stones.
+The variety in form is further emphasised by differences in the numbers of rows with associated terminal cairns or stone circles.
+Short rows including large stones are much less likely to survive within a funerary context.
+This lack of consistency highlights a world with guidelines rather than rule books.

 The use of smaller stones in many of the Welsh and SW English single rows may is certainly significant and indicates that their primary function is unlikely to have been the same as the rows composed of large stones.
 They were certainly not built as grand architectural statements and some could have been erected by a small group of people in a few hours.

 Burl, A., 1993, From Carnac to Callanish – The prehistoric rows and avenues of Britain, Ireland and Brittany, Yale University Press, New York and London.